Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Conclusions

 \section{Conclusions}

 In this work, we present the negational symmetry of QNNs in binary pattern classification, a fundamental property of QNNs that has not been observed previously.
 We formalize and prove this property and discuss the mechanisms behind.
-We empirically validate the existence of this new form of invariance that is inherent in QNNs by simulated experiments and demonstrate that negational symmetry could be a double-edged sword in quantum applications.
-For research on QML in the long run, we believe that a better theoretical understanding of the properties of QNNs are required and that properties such as the negational symmetry need to be taken into account when designing QNNs to solve practical problems.
+We empirically validate the existence of this new form of symmetry that is inherent in QNNs by simulated experiments and demonstrate that negational symmetry could be a double-edged sword in quantum applications.
+For pattern recognition research in quantum devices in the long run, we believe that a better theoretical understanding of the properties of QNNs are required and that properties such as the negational symmetry need to be taken into account when designing QNNs to solve practical problems.